|

 trouble.

-Larry loves to be petted and scratched, and he loves kisses.
+My raccoons loves to be petted and scratched, and he loves kisses.
 However, I

 don't advise this, unless you are absolutely sure